Do I need flood insurance?

 Homeowners insurance does not typically cover floods

 It's important to know that a standard homeowners insurance policy typically doesn't cover flood damage.
 And because floods can occur anywhere, you should consider purchasing a separate flood insurance policy.
 Flood insurance is issued through the National Flood Insurance Program (NFIP), which is managed by FEMA, or may be sold by some private insurers.
-A local insurance agent can help you purchase flood insurance.
+Your insurance provider can help you purchase flood insurance.

 How much does flood insurance cost?